Tirth3/ArcticRayTracer/README.md

-An experimental repo for making a ray tracer engine using the book "Ray Tracing in one weekend" as reference
+A ray tracer engine made using the book "Ray Tracing in one weekend" as reference

-which I will port to SDL2 for realtime ray tracing using GPU and shaders
+# TODO
+1. Make it using SDL2
+2. Add GPU computing
+3. Make it FAST